isaacnmm/pestpolicy-hugo2XX/content/posts/best-heated-gutter-guards/index.md

     * **Pros:** Top-tier debris protection, highly effective ice prevention, professional installation, robust **lifetime transferable warranty** with a no-clog guarantee.
     * **Cons:** Premium price point, electricity consumption during winter.

-2.  **Gutter Helmet with Helmet Heat�:**
+2.  **Gutter Helmet with Helmet Heat:**
     * **Why it's a top pick:** Gutter Helmet's unique reverse-curve design excels at shedding leaves and heavy debris.
-When paired with their **Helmet Heat� system**, an insulated, self-regulating heat cable is integrated within the gutter cover.
+When paired with their **Helmet Heat system**, an insulated, self-regulating heat cable is integrated within the gutter cover.
 This system ensures that the gutter opening and interior remain free of ice, allowing water to flow freely even in freezing conditions.
     * **Pros:** Extremely durable aluminum construction, effective at shedding large debris and preventing ice, professional installation, strong warranties.
     * **Cons:** Can be expensive, less effective at blocking fine debris (like pine needles) compared to micro-mesh, potential for overshooting in extreme rain on steep roofs.